Coffin Bay Explained

 British naval explorer Matthew Flinders named the bay on 16 February 1802 in honour of his friend Sir Isaac Coffin, who was Resident Naval Commissioner at Sheerness, where HMS Investigator was fitted out.[11]
 The same year, French explorer Nicolas Baudin provided the alternative French name of Baie Delambre.[12]

-The bay remained uncharted until explored in March 1839 by Captain Frederick R. Lees (d.1839) in command of the brig Nereus.
-Lees' thorough charts became a standard reference for mariners through until the electronic era.[12]
+The bay remained uncharted until it was explored in March 1839 by Captain Frederick R. Lees (d.1839), in command of the brig Nereus.
+Lees' thorough charts became a standard reference for mariners until the electronic era.[13]

-In 1966 BHP opened the Coffin Bay Tramway between a site south-east of the town and Port Lincoln to convey lime sands.[13]
-It was closed in 1989, with the track removed in 2001.
+In 1966, BHP opened the Coffin Bay Tramway, between Port Lincoln and a site 8km (05miles) south-east of the town, to convey lime sands.[14]
+The tramway was closed in 1989, and the track was removed in 2001.

-On 16 October 2003 boundaries were created for the locality includes the full extent of the Coffin Bay Peninsula and land to the east bounded in the north in part by the channel connecting to Kellidie Bay and by the Coffin Bay Road, and in the east by the eastern boundary of the Hundred of Lake Wangary.
-The locality which was given the "long established name" includes the private town, the Coffin Bay Shack Site and the Coffin Bay National Park.[1]
+On 16 October 2003, boundaries created for the locality included the full extent of the Coffin Bay Peninsula and the land to the east, bounded in the north in part by the channel connecting to Kellidie Bay and by the Coffin Bay Road, and in the east by the eastern boundary of the Hundred of Lake Wangary.
+The locality, which was given the "long established name", includes the private town, the Coffin Bay Shack Site and the Coffin Bay National Park.[1]

 The historic former Coffin Bay Whaling Site at Point Sir Isaac lies within the locality and is listed on the South Australian Heritage Register.[15]